 Summary: Correctly identifies nuclear localization.
 IBA annotation is based on phylogenetic inference and is supported by experimental evidence showing NMD3 shuttles between nucleus and cytoplasm.

-Reason: NMD3 is explicitly documented in the literature as a nuclear-resident protein that mediates nuclear export processes.
-The protein contains a functional nuclear localization signal (NLS) at positions 399-415 and nuclear export signal (NES) at positions 493-502.
+Reason: NMD3 is explicitly documented in the literature as a shuttling protein that mediates nuclear export processes.
+The primary mapping places the functional nuclear localization signal (NLS) at aa 387-435 and the leucine-rich nuclear export signal (NES; INIDELLDEL) at aa 491-500.

 Supporting Evidence: